yichunzhao/entity-validation/README.md

 ### Catch a constrain violation exception

 Hibernate exceptions are caught and wrapped in a Spring exception.
+How to catch the specific constrain violation exception.

 ### Json deseriablize TimeStamp in a correct format.